dimm-city/dimm-city-website/src/pages/about.md

 In essence, Dimm City RPG is a playground for your imagination, a place where different genres and themes converge to create something unique.
 It's not just a game—it's an experience.
 Your dream awaits.

+Dimm City welcomes anyone who wants to dream with us to pick up a super simple [SPORE (one-page RPG)](/spores) to try out an easy game or purchase the Dreamer's Guide to Dimm City and go a little deeper into the setting.

+There is canon content and we also invite you, the Dreamer, to create in the world as well through journaling on dimm.city and shaping the world through a submission process to add your player-created content to the canon.

+In a game where genres converge and choices define your journey, Dimm City RPG invites you to dream, create, and embark on an unforgettable adventure.
+Join us in shaping this unique dreamscape, where every choice matters and where your imagination knows no bounds.

+Dimm City awaits!

 ## The Founders

 Our team has created a cyberpunk/solarpunk game that is rules-light enough to allow beginners to play, yet has enough optional rules to make it appealing to gamers who like a little more crunch.